B.C. signs 'historic' deal with First Nation after court fight over treaty rights

 PRINCE GEORGE, B.C. — A B.C.
-First Nation and the province have signed what the government is calling a historic agreement towards jointly managing land, water and resource development.
+First Nation and provincial government have signed what’s being called a historic agreement towards jointly managing land, water and resource development.

-The agreement, signed Tuesday with the Blueberry River First Nations in northeastern B.C., includes a $200-million restoration fund and timelines for coming up with plans to manage watersheds and oil and gas activities in parts of the First Nations’ claim area, which covers four per cent of the province.
+The agreement, signed Wednesday with the Blueberry River First Nations in northeastern B.C., includes a $200-million restoration fund and timelines for plans to manage watersheds and oil and gas activities in parts of the First Nations’ claim area, which covers four per cent of the province.

 The deal comes after a 2021 B.C.
 Supreme Court decision found the provincial government breached obligations under Treaty 8, signed by the Blueberry River First Nations in 1900, because it allowed development such as forestry and natural gas extraction without the community’s approval.

-The court heard more than 84 per cent of Blueberry River First Nations’ territory is within 500 metres of an industrial disturbance.
+The court heard more than 84 per cent of the nation’s territory is within 500 metres of an industrial disturbance.

 Under the new agreement, the two sides will spend the next three years creating four Watershed Management Basin plans for all natural resource sector activities in areas considered the most important to the nation.

-Note: Note to readers: This is a corrected story.
-A previous version said Treaty 8 was signed in 1899.
-In fact, it was signed by the Blueberry River First Nations in 1900.